-The annual precipitation ranges from 13 to 16 inches (33 to 41cm), most of which is in the form of snow during the months of December through March.
+The annual precipitation ranges from 13 to 16 inches, most of which occurs in the form of snow during the months of December through March.
 Localized convection storms occasionally occur during the summer.
-The soil temperature regime if frigid with a mean annual air temperature of 44 degrees F. Temperature extremes range from 10 to 90 degrees F. The frost free period ranges from less than 50 to 90 days.
+The soil temperature regime is frigid to near frigid with a mean annual air temperature of 45 degrees F. Temperature extremes range from 10 to 100 degrees F. The frost free period ranges from 45 to 110 days.
 The optimum growth period for native plants is from April through June.